Nikolay Piriankov, founder of Taylor & Hart tells us about custom made wedding and engagement rings.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Nikolay Piriankov: From a CRM point of view, the situation has been quite interesting.
 In the beginning, everyone everywhere was just over-focused on sending out emails and publishing messages on the website and how well prepared they are for the pandemic.
 I think people just got really fatigued from these messages.
-I think what they really wanted, and we managed to adjust to that quite quickly, was an acknowledgment that they may take longer to buy while still offering them the same level of service.
+I think what they really wanted, and we managed to adjust to that quite quickly, was an acknowledgement that they may take longer to buy while still offering them the same level of service.
 That was an investment on our part, knowing that it’s possible and very likely that a lot of people won’t buy soon, but that they’ll come back when things return to normal.
 Taking a longer-term view of the sales process was very important.
 Of course, taking away the showrooms from the equation and focusing our efforts on our virtual consultations was key.
 We were very quick to do that.
 Over time we’ve made that a core part of the business, and we believe that it’ll continue to be a big part of the company going forward.
 We no longer think that virtual consultation should be a compromise on real consultation.
 From seeing our engagement rings on a consultant’s hand to discussing and viewing a selection of diamonds, our consultants’ goal is to ensure the online experience replicates the physical showroom experience.

 Did you benefit from any government grants, and did that help keep your business afloat?